jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 ### Using a Custom AWS IAM Role ARN

-In some cases, a model needs to access external services during its build process.
+Sometimes, a model needs to access external services during its build process.

 If a build needs to access external AWS resources, a custom AWS IAM role can be passed to the FrogML build process.

-The IAM role ARN can be passed directly to a build using the --iam-role-arn flag.
+The IAM role ARN can be passed directly to a build using the `--iam-role-arn` flag.
 For example:

 ```
 frogml models build \